Revelation 2 – 3

 CHAPTER 2

 To the angel of the assembly in Ephesus [‘desireable’] write: These things says he that holds the seven stars in his right hand, who walks in the midst of the seven golden lamps: v.1 Greeting and Presentation of Christ.
 The first assembly addressed is Ephesus.
 The word Ephesus means ‘desireable’.
 It represents the period when the Church was in its most desirable state; after the apostles had finished their labors, and the Church had been established in the freshness of divine revelation.
 This short letter can be thought of as the “second epistle to the Ephesians”, because the Paul had already written one to them.
 In Paul’s epistle to the believers in this capital of Asia, he unfolded the highest truth that God has in his heart; that of the mystery of Christ and His Church.
 The Lord presents Himself to each church in a different way, in keeping with their state.
 To Ephesus, the Lord is presented as the One who holds “the seven stars in his right hand” or holds the angels (oversight) responsible, but also “walks in the midst of the seven golden lamps” or is interested in testimony of the assemblies.
-All authority belongs to Him, especially important because some at that time falsely claimed to be apostles.
-These two characteristics are more general than in the other six letters, perhaps because Ephesus is the church in its most comprehensive form, at the very start of the decline.
+All authority belongs to Him, which is especially important because some at that time falsely claimed to be apostles.
+These two characteristics are more general than those describing the Lord in the other six letters, perhaps because Ephesus is the church in its most comprehensive form, at the very start of the decline.

 4 but I have against thee, that thou hast left thy first love. v.4 Rebuke.
 In the entirety of this short letter to Ephesus, this verse gives us the only symptom of a problem there, and it is a problem with the heart.
 What does is mean that “thou hast left thy first love”?
-To leave our first love is to let Christ slip in our heart from having the first or best place in our affection.
+To leave our first love is to let Christ slip in our heart from having the first or best place in our affections.
 The Lord considers them a “fallen” church (v.5).
 This departure in affection is the root of all failure.
 Declension did not begin with a lessening in activity or service, but with the lessening of affection for Christ (see Luke 10:42).
 Sometimes our “first love” is what we have when we are first saved, and it is chronologically first.
 But not always.
 The word “first” here is similar to ‘best’ as in the ‘best robe’ (Luke 15:22).
 Historically speaking, the “first love” is a place from which the Church has fallen, and to which she has never corporately recovered.

 5 Remember therefore whence thou art fallen, and repent, and do the first works: but if not, I am coming to thee, and I will remove thy lamp out of its place, except thou shalt repent. v.5 Exhortation.
 What was the assembly in Ephesus to do?
 How could they be recovered?
-Firstly, they must “remember from whence” they had fallen; i.e. think about the enjoyment of first love.
-Secondly, they were to “repent”; or have a change of heart and mind about their course.
-Thirdly, they were to “do the first works”, works that characterize those to whom Christ means everything.
+Firstly, they must “remember from whence” they had fallen; i.e. recall the enjoyment of first love.
+Secondly, they were to “repent”; or have a change of both heart and mind about their course.
+Thirdly, they were to “do the first works”; works that characterize those to whom Christ means everything.
 Clearly, there was a possibility that the assembly would not remember, repent, and do.
 “But if not”, what would happen?
 The Lord would come and remove their candlestick.
-The removal of a candlestick occurs when the assembly forfeits its place as a public lightbearer.
+The removal of a candlestick occurs when the assembly forfeits its place as a public light bearer.
 At such a time the Lord Jesus would no longer be in the midst (v.1).
 There is a word that was inserted in the Authorized version that should not be there; the word “quickly”.
 Why is this important?
 The Lord does not come quickly to remove a candlestick – He suffers long, as with the Corinthians.
-He does come quickly for other things; such as to fight against corruption in the assembly (v.16) or to take the assembly to heaven (Rev. 22:7, 12, 20).
+He does come quickly for other things; such as to fight against corruption in the assembly (v.16) or to take the saints home to heaven (Rev. 22:7, 12, 20).

 6 But this thou hast, that thou hatest the works of the Nicolaitanes, which “I” also hate. v.6 Second Commendation.
-The Lord gives the leaders in Ephesus a second commendation, and it is an important one.
+The Lord gives a second commendation, and it is an important one.
 They hated the works of the Nicolaitanes.
 What were the Nicolaitanes?
 There is almost no reference to this early heresy in history.
 In Hippolytus on Heresies, the bishop says the leader of this sect was Nicolas, one of the seven deacons appointed in Acts 6, and that he taught indifference to conduct.
-However, W. Kelly points out that Hippolytus may have no more evidence than we have in Rev. 2, and beyond that is speculation.1 Another theory put forward is taken from the meaning of the name, suggesting that the name means ‘to destroy/conquer’ (nico) ‘the people’ (laitanes), and that it could refer to the error of clericalism.
+However, W. Kelly points out that Hippolytus may have no more evidence than we have in Rev. 2, and therefore anything beyond that is speculation.1 Another theory sometimes put forward is taken from the meaning of the name, suggesting that the name means ‘to destroy/conquer’ (nico) ‘the people’ (laitanes), and that it could refer to the error of clericalism.
 However, one feels more comfortable drawing only a general conclusion from the context in which the Nicolaitanes are mentioned; namely that they practiced things God hates (Ephesus), and taught some kind of doctrine that excused or encouraged sin (Pergamos).
 W. Kelly speaks of this as antinomianism; practicing lawlessness under the banner of grace.
 Notice the progression with regard to the Nicolaitanes.
-Here in Ephesus they hated even the tiniest deed, but in v.15 there are some in the church of Pergamos that hold the doctrines of the Nicolaitanes (see 1 Cor.
+Here in Ephesus they hated even the tiniest deed, but in v.15 there were some in the church of Pergamos that held the doctrines of the Nicolaitanes (see 1 Cor.
 15:33).

-Smyrna: The Church under Persecution
+Smyrna: The Church Under Persecution

 ¶ 9 I know thy tribulation and thy poverty; but thou art rich; and the railing of those who say that they themselves are Jews, and are not, but a synagogue of Satan. v.9 Commendation.
 The Lord has much to commend them for, because they were faithfully enduring extreme persecution.
 But there was more than persecution.
 Satan unleashed a double attack: from without (persecution) and from within (Judaizers).
-The external attack ultimately failed, the internal attack succeeded.
+The external attack ultimately failed, and the internal attack succeeded.
 The “tribulation” spoken of here was sent by the Lord to bring the Church back to first love.
 Who is the “them” in this verse?
 It refers to the bane of Christianity, those who bring the Church and the believer down to earth.
-They were not really of Jewish descent, but who mixed Christianity and Judaism (Luke 5:36-39).
-Through their influence, many of the early Church fathers systematically Judaized the Church.
-These Judaizers “say they are Jews”; i.e. they claim to be exclusively the people of God… but the Lord says “and are not”!
+They were not really of Jewish descent, but those who mixed Christianity and Judaism together (Luke 5:36-39).
+Using their influence, many of the early Church fathers systematically Judaized the Church.
+These Judaizers “say they are Jews”; i.e. they claim to be exclusively the people of God, but the Lord says “and are not”!
 Rather, they are identified with Satan, because they are really doing his work.
 “Synagogues” in scripture are connected with teaching or doctrine (Matt.
 4:23, Acts 6:9).
 We could summarize this attack as a concerted effort to Judaize the Church through false doctrine.

 10 Fear nothing of what thou art about to suffer.
 Behold, the devil is about to cast of you into prison, that ye may be tried; and ye shall have tribulation ten days.
 Be thou faithful unto death, and I will give to thee the crown of life. v.10 Exhortation.
 The saints in Smyrna could expect great suffering, but the Lord tells them to “fear nothing of what thou art about to suffer”.
 The devil would “cast into prison” some of them; Satan would not do this personally, but rather he would stir up the Roman government to persecute Christians (compare Rev. 12:3).
 The persecution would last “ten days”, which implies a brief and limited time; see Gen. 24:55, Neh.
 5:18, Jer.
 42:7, Dan 1:12, and Acts 25:6.
-The Lord assures them the tribulation has a limitted duration.
-Also, each day may represent on of the ten pagan persecutions, under: Nero (54), Domitian (81), Trajan (98), Adrian (117), Septimus Sevarus (193), Maximin (235), Decius (249), Valerian (254), Aurelian (270), and Diocletian (284).
+The Lord assures them the tribulation has a limited duration.
+Also, each day may represent one of the ten pagan persecutions, under: Nero (54), Domitian (81), Trajan (98), Adrian (117), Septimus Sevarus (193), Maximin (235), Decius (249), Valerian (254), Aurelian (270), and Diocletian (284).
 The “crown of life” is for the martyr who makes the ultimate sacrifice, but it is also for any believer who faithfully endures the trials of this life (James 1:12).

 ¶ 11 He that has an ear, let him hear what the Spirit says to the assemblies.
 He that overcomes shall in no wise be injured of the second death. v.11 Message to the Overcomer.
 To the suffering saints in Smyrna, the reward held out to the overcomer is the enjoyment of eternal security.
 Persecutors may kill your body, but they can never kill your soul.
 The second death is eternal separation from God (Rev. 20:14).
 You might ask, doesn’t every believer have eternal security?
 How can this be a special reward?
 It is a special reward in the same way the overcomer in Sardis is promised that his name would not be blotted out of the book of life.
 It is the enjoyment of the fact in addition to the fact itself.